 - Passing the National Counselor Exam, or NCE, or a similar state-approved exam.
 Some states may require passage of the National Clinical Mental Health Counseling Exam, or NCMHE, instead.

 - Completion of continuing-education classes

 Again, graduates interested in pursuing their LPC will want to be knowledgeable of the requirements in their state.
-The ACA provides links to the various state professional counselor licensure boards on its website.
+The ACA typically provides links to the various state professional counselor licensure boards on its website.

 Final countdown: Both potential winners?

 Both the fields of social work and counseling are expected to undergo job growth between 2010 and 2020.
 Bureau of Labor Statistics (BLS) data projects the nationwide job growth in social work to be up to 25 percent between 2010 and 2020.
 This growth is considered much faster than the national average, according to the BLS.
 As for the potential return on academic investment for social work graduates, the 2011 median annual pay of child, family and school social workers nationally was $40,680.
 Those in the top 10 percent earned $70,050 nationally in 2011 and those in the lowest 10 percent earned $26,190 nationally in 2011, according to the BLS data (BLS.gov, 2012).